NameBright/DropCatchBackorderExamples/README.md

 Supported Functions
 -------------------
 - Backorder one or more domain names
-- Cancel one or more domains names
+- Cancel one or more domain backorders

 Example Responses
 -----------------